 As a result, the development would be associated with Trawden, as within Rural Pendle, therefore as 13 dwellings are proposed on the site, a 20% affordable housing contribution would be required, in accordance with Policy LIV4.
 This would result in an allocation of 2 dwellings on the site, which can be secured by an appropriate condition on any grant of approval.
-The agent has been advised of this requirement.
+The agent has responded that the provision of 20% affordable units on the site would not be viable.
+Whilst some information has been provided a more detailed viability assessment has been requested in order to assess this requirement.